pyth-network/pyth-observer/README.md

   - `ZENDUTY_INTEGRATION_KEY` - Integration key for Zenduty service API integration
   - `OPEN_ALERTS_FILE` - Path to local file used for persisting open alerts

+### Zenduty Alert Thresholds
+By default:
+- Zenduty alert will fire if a check fails 5 or more times within 5 minutes.
+- The alert will be resolved if the check failed < 4 times within 5 minutes.
+- Checks run approximately once per minute.
+- These thresholds can be overridden per check type in config.yaml
+  - `zenduty_alert_threshold`: number of failures in 5 minutes >= to this value trigger an alert
+  - `zenduty_resolution_threshold`: number of failures in 5 minutes <= this value resolve the alert

 ## Finding the Telegram Group Chat ID

 To integrate Telegram events with the Observer, you need the Telegram group chat ID.
 Here's how you can find it: